-This report on the workplace personal pension plans provided by NFU Mutual ('the Firm'), has been prepared by the Chair of the ZEDRA Governance Advisory Arrangement ('the GAA') for the Firm and sets out our assessment of the value delivered to policyholders and our view of the adequacy and quality of the Firm's policies in relation to Environmental, Social and Governance (ESG) risks, non-financial considerations, and stewardship.
+This report on the workplace personal pension plans provided by NFU Mutual ("the Firm"), has been prepared by the Chair of the ZEDRA Governance Advisory Arrangement ("the GAA") for pathway investors.
+It sets out our independent assessment of the value delivered to policyholders and our view of the adequacy and quality of the Firm's policies in relation to Environmental, Social and Governance (ESG) risks, non-financial considerations and stewardship.

-Further background on the activity of the GAA and details of the credentials of the GAA can be found in Appendices C and D respectively.
-The GAA works under Terms of Reference, agreed with the Firm, the latest version of which is dated 14 April 2022 and are publicly available (see Appendix D).
+Further background on the activity of the GAA and details of the credentials of the GAA can be found in Appendices C and D, respectively.
+The GAA works under an agreed Terms of Reference, the latest version of which is dated 14 April 2022 and is publicly available (see Appendix D).
 This report covers two workplace pension plans provided by the Firm, the Group Stakeholder Pension Plan (GSP) and the Group Personal Pension Plan (GPP).
 The GSP is the larger of the two pension plans and offers policyholders a default option.
 The GPP does not offer policyholders a default option.
-This is our eighth annual report covering the Firm's accumulation phase workplace pension products only.
-There is a separate Chair's Annual Report which covers the Firm's Investment Pathways product which assesses the Value for Money of Investment Pathways solutions for pension drawdown.
+This is our ninth annual report covering the Firm's accumulation phase workplace pension products only; there is a separate Chair's Annual Report which covers the Investment Pathways product i.e., the decumulation pension plans.

 As Chair of the GAA for this Firm, I am pleased to deliver this value assessment of the GSP and GPP.
-The GAA has conducted a rigorous assessment of the Value for Money ('VfM') delivered to policyholders over the period 1 January 2022 to 31 December 2022.
+The GAA has conducted a rigorous assessment of the Value for Money ("VfM") delivered to policyholders over the period 1 January 2023 to 31 December 2023.
 The GAA has developed a Framework to assess Value for Money which balances the quality of services and investment performance provided to policyholders against what they pay for those services and investment performance.
 Further details are set out on page 7.